doctorfree/Asciiville/README.md

 reader is a quick and easy way to view configured RSSS feeds.
 Newsboat is very lightweight and displays its list of configured feeds and articles almost immediately.
-It's an excellent way to get a quick glimpse of News, Articles, Blog posts, Twitter feeds, and more.
-Asciiville provides a default initial configuration for Newsboat that includes RSS feeds for News sources, YouTube channels, Reddit subreddits, Twitter feeds, Github repositories, Blogs, and online Comics.
+It's an excellent way to get a quick glimpse of News, Articles, Blog posts, and more.
+Asciiville provides a default initial configuration for Newsboat that includes RSS feeds for News sources, YouTube channels, Reddit subreddits, Github repositories, Blogs, and online Comics.
 To reconfigure Newsboat with the RSS feeds you wish to follow, edit the file `$HOME/.newsboat/urls`.